Mark Hannaford, WEM Conference Founder introduces #WEM21.

 Raleigh International is another partner organisation that needs the services of well-trained medics.
 They take young people on expeditions to build their confidence and increase their opportunities and they have a very well established medical system.

 You don’t need to be a trauma consultant or a medical doctor to get involved.
 There is a great need for healthcare workers who have the skills to give ongoing treatment to people who may be swept up in a crisis situation.
-People in the Bahamas may be coping with the aftermath of a devastating storm, but they still need physiotherapy, maternity nurses, psychological assistance and paramedics to attend emergencies.
+People around the world may be coping with the aftermath of a natural disaster, but they still need physiotherapy, maternity nurses, psychological assistance and paramedics to attend emergencies.

 If you have a calling, there’s a place for you!